deepshig/mastermind/documentation.md

 Here, code-breaker makes use of the knowledge model maintained in the game to make a decision about the next move.
 As we see in the `Game` class, knowledge model is updated after every move.

-Every move, along with the feedback generated for it is analysed, and the Kripke Model is solved for it.
-The feedback acts as public announements, and thus the worlds which do not satisfy them are eliminated.
+Every move, along with the feedback generated for it, is analysed, and the Kripke Model is solved for it.
+The feedback acts as public announement, and thus the worlds which do not satisfy it are eliminated.

 For example, if the feedback obtained is `[0 1 0 -1]`,  for the following move :

 <img src="resources/guess_2.jpg" width="140">

 In the available Kripke model :
-* Worlds where 2nd color is not yellow wll be eliminated.
+* Worlds where second color is not yellow wll be eliminated.
 * Worlds where first color is blue, or third color is green will be eliminated.
 * Worlds where pink is present in any of the positions will be eliminated.

 Such an elimination is carried out after every move.
 Thus the number of worlds in the model reduce after every move.
-In this strategy, for the next move, code-breaker randomly chooses a world from the available worlds after the analysis of the previous move.
+In this strategy, for the next move, code-breaker randomly chooses a world from the worlds available after the analysis of the previous move.

 Thus, this strategy is the most efficient one, because information is never lost here.
 Learnings made in every move are carried over, and every decision is made based on the all the previous learnings in the game.